The Teaching Professor, National Newsletter on College Teaching

 VITAL and Falvey Memorial Library are pleased to cost-share a group online subscription to The Teaching Professor edited by Dr. Maryellen Weimer, national expert and higher education author.
 The concise, practice-oriented and research-based articles offer insights and instructional strategies for faculty from across the disciplines.

 Browse today and get new ideas to enrich your teaching and your students’ learning!
 Click here to access the newsletter.
 We welcome your feedback on this co-sponsored pedagogical resource.

 The early-term (weeks 4-6) student feedback process is formative in nature (for improvement purposes) and designed to give faculty a sense of how students are experiencing the learning environment.
 The process opens up dialogue about the learning process between students and faculty and affirms student responsibility in this process.

 Considerations for conducting the student feedback process (pdf)

 Sample open-ended instructional feedback questions (pdf)

-IF AT is an innovative multiple-choice assessment tool that gives students immediate affirmation and/or corrective feedback on their knowledge, ensuring that a student's last response is the correct one.
+IF-AT is an innovative multiple-choice assessment tool that gives students immediate affirmation and/or corrective feedback on their knowledge, ensuring that a student's last response is the correct one.
 It also allows instructors to give partial credit for proximate knowledge.
-VITAL makes IF AT forms available to Villanova faculty at no cost.
+VITAL makes IF-AT forms available to Villanova faculty at no cost for one semester.
 In order to achieve maximum use, we kindly asks the following:

 Reference: Epstein Educational Enterprises (and published research)